DevelopingHCP/structural-pipeline/README.md

 <b>Robert Wright</b>: contributor, development of the spherical projection software

 ## License
-The dHCP structural pipeline is distributed under the license outlined in LICENSE.txt
+The dHCP structural pipeline is distributed under the terms outlined in LICENSE.txt

 ## Installation